-The actual firmware for the radio unit is contained in the communication server's system software.
+The actual firmware for the radio unit is contained in the MiVoice Office 400 application software package.
 The loaded firmware is tested when the radio unit starts up.
 If the loaded firmware is not identical to the version in the system software, the firmware will be downloaded from the communication server on to the radio unit and stored in the Flash memory of the radio unit.